Sleeping Position Shoulder Pain: Which Position Is Causing It and How to Find Out

 Which side you sleep on.
 Sleeping directly on a sore or sensitized shoulder compresses the joint and the structures around it.
 Many people find that switching to the opposite side - or their back - reduces morning pain significantly.

 Pillow height.
 This is underappreciated.
 If your pillow is too low, your head drops and your top shoulder rolls forward, internally rotating the joint for hours.
-If it's too high, your neck is pushed to one side and the same thing happens from above.
+If it is too high, your neck is pushed to one side and the same thing happens from above.
 The goal is a pillow height that keeps your neck neutral so the shoulder can rest in its natural position.

 What your arm does.
 When side sleeping, the bottom arm often gets tucked under the body, which compresses the entire shoulder joint.
 The top arm, if it falls forward across the body, internally rotates the upper shoulder and stretches the posterior capsule.
 Both positions may contribute to pain, but in different ways.